leouieda/website/blog/getting-started-with-python-for-science.md

    [Katy Huff](http://katyhuff.github.io/)
    and [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do) by [Jake VanderPlas](http://staff.washington.edu/jakevdp/).
+   There is also [Think Python](http://greenteapress.com/wp/think-python-2e/) by the excellent [Allen Downey](http://www.allendowney.com/), which is available for free if you don't have the option to purchace.
    **Beware that I have not read these books** so I cannot vouch for them (but I have read good reviews online).
-3. Now that you have the basics down, **use the project documentation pages** to find specific instructions for what you want, for example the [numpy documentation](http://www.numpy.org/) and the [matplotlib gallery](http://matplotlib.org/gallery.html).
+4. Now that you have the basics down, **use the project documentation pages** to find specific instructions for what you want, for example the [numpy documentation](http://www.numpy.org/) and the [matplotlib gallery](http://matplotlib.org/gallery.html).
-4. If you like games and want to learn useful general Python skills, try the [Python Challenge](http://www.pythonchallenge.com/).
+5. If you like games and want to learn useful general Python skills, try the [Python Challenge](http://www.pythonchallenge.com/).

 From now on, learning new things will be a continuous process.
 I've been